DGCHoot/DayZ-Mission-Organizer/README.md

 Hello and thank you for taking the time to open this and come to my github to pursue a better more organized mission!
 Inside this folder contains all the files you will need for a chernarusplus map, the same concept is applicable for all other missions.

+## Overview of variates of .XML within Dayz
+# attributes
+defines the type of given xml, can be one of the following:

+# types <types> </types>
+    interprets file as types.xml
+    This is what balances your stuff.
+This can be created from scratch, all you need is the mod's class IDs and lift off.

+# spawnabletypes <spawnabletypes> </spawnabletypes>
+    interprets file as cfgspawnabletypes.xml
+    This helps your weapons and spawns with variety and variation.
+When you create a CE folder, its typically a good thing to put the mods spawnable types in there.

+# globals <globals> </globals>
+    interprets file as globals.xml
+    Don't mess with this unless you know what you are doing.
+Don't mess with this until your older.
+I mean more informed on how to do things.

+# economy <economy> </economy>
+    interprets file as economy.xml
+    Don't mess with this if you do not know what you are doing.
+Don't mess with this until your older.
+I mean more informed on how to do things.

+# events <events> </events>
+    interprets file as events.xml

+Use this if you wish to add custom vehicle events.
+This is typically used with modded or custom vehicles, however you can split up the db folders events into a more organized.
+You are able to put wrecks, and all sorts of things, I suggest looking up tutorials.

+# messages <messages> </messages>
+    interprets file as messages.xml
+    Don't ... just don't ... use this... get a mod for this...

 # Open the folder

 Start with cfgeconomycore.xml this is your first stop and will be your last stop on the way out, you always doublecheck the econ core.